Methodology Used in Research on Corporate Operations in Occupied Territories: Crimea and Palestine

 - Rental cars targeted for use in occupied lands

 - Tourism, including online booking agents

 - Cargo transport through / into / out of occupied lands

 Note: Local presence does not include finding a company’s goods within the territory.
 A company must have a physical presence in order to be included in the database.
-For instance, toothpaste sold in an occupied territory would not implicate the toothpaste manufacturer, unless the company had manufacturing operations within the territory.
+For instance, toothpaste sold in an occupied territory would not implicate the toothpaste manufacturer, unless the company had manufacturing or distribution operations within the territory.